atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 and then -- -- O Show cordially Should I despise and! hate her for yielding! -- Sometimes I think that I will tell lady Charlotte, that dawson is a good for nothing hustey. -- How came you to know her demerits.? -- -- -- -- -1 weighed her, and found her wanting..
--- -- “But why need you have troubled yourself about her.? posiibly if you had not tempted her, Sire might have been virtuous.” -- -- 1 will not say anything more about her, but make the belt of my way wkh — the idol of my heart.
+-- -- "But why need you have troubled yourself about her.? posiibly if you had not tempted her, Sire might have been virtuous." -- -- 1 will not say anything more about her, but make the belt of my way wkh — the idol of my heart.
 L E T
 L O R D W O B U R N. 91